Merrimu

 The Minister for Planning has appointed the Victorian Planning Authority (VPA) to lead this project from conception to finalisation.
 Throughout the project, we will work closely with Moorabool Shire Council, State Government agencies and local community members to ensure the plan considers and reflects their input.

-A precinct structure plan (PSP) is a land use and infrastructure plan to guide the development of an area over time.
+A Precinct Structure Plan (PSP) is a land use and infrastructure plan to guide the development of an area over time.
 It provides certainty for community members and developers by providing a long-term vision for how an area will develop in the future.

 A PSP sets out the preferred locations of residential and employment land and infrastructure, and provides guidance for transport and parking, urban design, heritage and character, open spaces and integrated water management.